polysantiago/spring-boot-rest-client/README.md

 The rest client library can be used with Spring Retry.
 Just by adding the `org.springframework.retry:spring-retry` library as a dependency and `@EnableRetry` in your configuration, the retry functionality will be enabled.
-Make sure that `org.springframework.boot:spring-boot-starter-aop` is available in order to enable proxying capabilities.
 By default, calls are retried on `HTTP 503 SERVICE UNAVAILABLE` and `IOException` but you can configure your own:

 ```java